mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 docker compose -f docker-compose.e2e.yml up
 ```

+Once the test environment is running, you can [run Playwright](./testing.md#playwright) against it as usual.

 To shut down the test environment, you can remove the containers through Docker Desktop or run this command in the project's root directory:

 ```console